kwhorne/erle/README.md

 ## 👨‍💻 About the Developer

-Wirement is developed by **Knut W. Horne** ([kwhorne.com](https://kwhorne.com)) - a passionate developer creating innovative digital solutions with focus on user experience and modern technologies.
+Erle is developed by **Knut W. Horne** ([kwhorne.com](https://kwhorne.com)) - a passionate developer creating innovative digital solutions with focus on user experience and modern technologies.

 ---

 **Ready to build something amazing?** 🚀

-Start your next Laravel project with Wirement and experience the power of modern web development tools working together seamlessly.
+Start managing your projects efficiently with Erle and experience the power of modern project management tools.

 ## 🔄 Default Credentials